Wolverine971/9takes/src/blog/community/introducing-9takes-original.md

     				<p>
     					<b>Social media</b> shouldn't feel stifling.
 It should be about self-expression and finding
     					and connecting with like-minded people.
-Different opinions make for better conversations, not shutting people down.
+Different opinions make for different conversations, not shutting people down.
 Social media should be the place to ask the big questions.
     				</p>
     				<p>